somhi/Amstrad-PC1512/README.md

+Some notes for personal reference regarding the wire color connections between connector pins and arduino pins:

 ![keyboard-pins](images/keyboard-pins.png)

-These are the connections when I tested converter signals with a Logic analyzer (Pink wire = Clock, Green wire = Data, Red wire = 5V, Black wire = GND):
+Just for personal reference, these are the connections when I tested converter signals with a Logic analyzer (Pink wire = Clock, Green wire = Data, Red wire = 5V, Black wire = GND):

 ![keyboard-interface-wire-colors-analog-discovery](images/keyboard-interface-wire-colors-analog-discovery.jpg)